SihaoCheng/scattering_transform/README.md

 For questions or suggestions or comments, please do not hesitate to contact me: s.cheng@jhu.edu

 ## Install
-Please download the script `ST.py` to one of the system paths.
+Please download (only) the script `ST.py` to one of the system paths.
 Or, you can download it to any folder and add that folder to system paths:
 ```python
 import sys
 sys.path.append('~/where/you/download/the/script/')